djordon/queueing-tool/README.rst

     pip install queueing-tool

 The above will automatically install networkx and numpy.
-If you want to install all optional packages, use:
+If you want to plot use:

 .. code:: bash

-    pip install matplotlib pygraphviz
+    pip install queueing-tool[plotting]

-    pip install queueing-tool
+Note that `queueing-tool` uses `networkx`'s pagerank implementation.
+As of networkx 2.8.6, they have several versions of the pagerank algorithm and `queueing-tool` defaults to using the version that requires `scipy`.
+If `scipy` is not installed then it trys the `numpy` based implementation.

-Note that installing `pygraphviz <https://pygraphviz.github.io/documentation/stable/install.html>`__ requires installation of graphviz.
-Moreover, pygraphviz is typically not needed, and is only required by some functions in `networkx`.
 After installation, import queueing-tool with something like:

 .. code:: python